Educating, mentoring & uniting animal advocates to turn knowledge, skills & connections into legal rights for animals worldwide

 Our Mission

-Our mission is to end animal exploitation and reduce the suffering of all sentient beings caused by human actions through the universal recognition and enforcement of animals’ fundamental rights.
+Our mission is to end animal exploitation and the suffering inflicted on sentient beings by human actions, by securing the universal recognition and enforcement of animals’ fundamental rights.

 Our Vision